 The curriculum covers a wide range of topics and lectures that will prepare trustees for the procedures that are legally mandated; the ethical and fiduciary rules that should inform trustees’ actions; activities of the professionals hired by the pension board; and the day-to-day decisions likely to arise in the ordinary course of the trustee’s duties and activities.

+Before a trustee can begin their certification process, they must first complete the Pension Fundamentals for New Trustees program.
+This two hour online program will give the trustee a foundational knowledge of pensions that will allow them to hit the ground running in the CPPT classes.
 Certification is only awarded after a trustee has been successfully tested on the knowledge acquired in the classroom.
 Should a trustee fail any part of the program, that part of the program must be repeated and successfully re-tested.
 Once a student has completed the program, they are required to obtain continuing education credits each year in order to retain their CPPT designation.

 The certification program requires a monetary commitment from the pension board and a time and study commitment from program participants.